TriPSs/Redux-Clazz/readme.md

 export default class OrdinaryClass extends ReduxClazz {

-  // All actions and props are avaible in here props
+  // All actions and props are available in here props

   constructor(...props) {